 Infliximab (Remicade)

-Methotrexate, leflunomide, or azathioprine
+Methotrexate, Leflunomide, or Azathioprine

-Organ transplantation
+Organ Transplant

-Topical corticosteroids
+Topical Corticosteroids

 Topical corticosteroids formulations are available as eye drops, skin creams, gels, lotions, and respiratory sprays; and can be helpful for mild local symptoms of sarcoidosis.
 Topical corticosteroids are generally less effective than oral steroids, but are considered safer to use with fewer side effects which include itching, burning, redness, dryness, or irritation.